- What Makes Telescopes So Expensive?

 Telescope tubes (the OTA – “Optical Tube Assembly”) are largely made up of a metal housing containing lenses and mirrors.

-The design and mix of these components depends on the type of telescope, of which there are three main types:
+The design and mix of these components depend on the type of telescope, of which there are three main types:

 - Catadioptric (or Compound) telescopes – using a combination of lenses and mirrors